09 February 2011

 The cosmonauts' diet was under German management until 8 February 2011; researcher Jens Titze, from Erlangen-Nuremberg University, and his team developed detailed nutrition plans for the first half of the mission.
 Until the end of the mission in November 2011, the crew's menu will be under Russian management, and will include astronaut food, as well as Russian and Korean products.

-Diego Urbina takes a sample from the wall of the Mars 500 'spacecraft'.
-Scientists from the DLR Institute of Aerospace Medicine study these samples to determine how microorganisms spread in this enclosed environment.
+Diego Urbina takes a sample from the wall of the Mars500 spacecraft.
+Scientists at the DLR Institute of Aerospace Medicine use these samples to analyse how bacteria spread in a sealed habitat.

 First results of a successful science mission